wp-plugins/mmm-file-list/readme.txt

 * Initial release to WordPress.org

 == Upgrade Notice ==

+= 0.5 =
+New shortcode params and some code fixes for users running in debug mode.

 = 0.4 =
 Debug text added in case you're not seeing files when you expect them to appear.